$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: Preliminaries on Macdonald polynomials

 \subsection{Monomial expansion of Macdonald polynomials}

 We review some basic properties of Macdonald polynomials, following \cite[Ch.
 VI]{Mac}.

 The \emph{Macdonald symmetric functions} $P_\la(\mb{x}; q,t)$ are symmetric functions in variables $\mb{x} = (x_1, x_2, \ldots)$ with coefficients in the field $\bb{Q}(q,t)$ of rational functions in two additional variables $q$ and $t$.
-They were originally defined as the orthogonal basis obtained by applying the Gram--Schmidt orthogonalization procedure to the basis of monomial symmetric functions (ordered by dominance order), with respect to a certain inner product that depends on $q$ and $t$.
-The elements of the basis dual to the $P_\la(\mb{x};q,t)$ with respect to this inner product are denoted by $Q_\la(\mb{x};q,t)$.
-(We will usually refer to the symmetric functions $P_\la$ and $Q_\la$ as \emph{Macdonald polynomials}, even though they are not polynomials over any ring!)
+They were originally defined as the orthogonal basis obtained by applying the Gram--Schmidt orthogonalization procedure to the basis of monomial symmetric functions (ordered by dominance order), with respect to a certain inner product $\langle \cdot, \cdot \rangle_{q,t}$ that depends on $q$ and $t$.
+The elements of the basis dual to the $P_\la(\mb{x};q,t)$ with respect to this inner product are denoted by $Q_\la(\mb{x};q,t)$; in other words, $Q_\la$ is proportional to $P_\la$, with proportionality ``constant'' $\langle P_\la, P_\la \rangle_{q,t} \in \bb{Q}(q,t)$ (see \eqref{eq_P_Q_proportional} and the discussion preceding it for an explicit formula for this constant).
+We will usually refer to the symmetric functions $P_\la$ and $Q_\la$ as \emph{Macdonald polynomials}, even though they are not polynomials over any ring!

 Macdonald polynomials generalize many families of symmetric functions.
 Of importance to this paper are the $q$-Whittaker functions $W_\la(\mathbf{x};q)$, the Hall--Littlewood functions $P_\la(\mathbf{x};t)$, and the Schur functions $s_\la(\mathbf{x})$, which are obtained from the Macdonald polynomials by